juancarlospaco/nimrun-action/README.md

 # Security

-- Only users with write permissions can run code (Admins and Collaborators with Push permissions).
+- Only users with write permissions can run code (Admins and Collaborators with push permissions).

 # Requisites